ArdiansyahGofur/ArdiansyahGofur/README.md

 # 💫 About Me:
-My name is Ardiansyah Gofur Nurichsan, and I am passionate about learning web programming and machine learning.
-I also have a great interest in reading novels, watching movies, and sharing stories.
-With a positive spirit, I strive to create an inspiring and engaging atmosphere for those around me.
-I enjoy learning new things that spark curiosity, especially those related to technology, which has become one of my greatest passions.
+My name is Ardiansyah Gofur Nurichsan, and Uzzan :)

 ## 🌐 Socials: